Pmk0502/distributedSystem/README.md

-# A simple distributed Ssytem App based on Java RMI
+# A simple distributed Sytem App based on Java RMI
 A program that simulates a distributed system which dispatchs tasks of a client to availables computing servers.